almereyda/awesome-starred/by-topic-sorted.md

 ## ipfs

+- [hrishibawane/ipfs-pastebin](https://github.com/hrishibawane/ipfs-pastebin) - Share your code and text easily just like pastebin, but in a decentralized manner
+- [sinkuu/yourbin](https://github.com/sinkuu/yourbin) - Pastebin-like client for IPFS
 - [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [yjjnls/awesome-blockchain](https://github.com/yjjnls/awesome-blockchain) - ⚡️Curated list of resources for the development and applications of blockchain.
 - [AgregoreWeb/agregore-browser](https://github.com/AgregoreWeb/agregore-browser) - A minimal browser for the distributed web (Desktop version)